byalextran/alextran-org/src/pages/tesni/index.md

 Hello, my name is Tesni (tez-knee).

-If you're seeing this page, then I might be lost. 😟

-Do you mind reaching out to my dad for me?
+If you're seeing this page, then I might be lost. 😟 Do you mind reaching out to my dad for me?
 He's the bestest, and I miss him.

-- Owner: Alex Tran
-- Cell Phone: 615-945-2465 (texting preferred)
+You can text the number on my collar or use his [contact page](/contact/).

 Other info that might be helpful:

 - Vet: [GoodVets Germantown](https://maps.app.goo.gl/GA1L59Jscu1E8X4n9)
 - Vet Phone: 615-845-6430
 - Microchip ID: 992000001767041
-- Rabies Tag: 473040
+- Rabies Tag: 473040 (Registered in Davidson County)

 And here's a current picture of me along with my vaccine records: